AvaniImpetus/leaplogic-ai/docs/leaplogic/teradata_to_pyspark.md

 ---

-## 4. Function Conversion
+## 4. Function Conversions: How Does LeapLogic Convert Teradata Functions to PySpark?

+**Question:** How does LeapLogic convert Teradata functions to PySpark?
+What function mappings does LeapLogic perform in AWS Glue?

-LeapLogic's function conversion engine automatically translates Teradata SQL functions to their PySpark equivalents.
+**Answer:** LeapLogic's function conversion engine automatically translates Teradata SQL functions to their PySpark equivalents.
 Below are detailed examples of how LeapLogic performs these conversions.

-### String and Text Manipulation Functions
+### String and Text Manipulation Function Conversions

-#### replacestr/reg_replace → regexp_replace
+#### How Does LeapLogic Convert replacestr and reg_replace to PySpark regexp_replace?

+**Question:** How is replacestr converted in PySpark?
+How is reg_replace converted in AWS Glue?
+What does LeapLogic convert replacestr to?

 **What the function does:** Searches for patterns in text strings and replaces them with new values.